slatedocs/slate/source/includes/_object-data-api.md

 Property | Description
 --------- | -----------
 @odata.type|The entity type of the record.
 Useful when requesting records from parent objects
-@odata.id|A URL that can be used to access the record
+@odata.id|A URL that can be used to access the record.
+To remove this property from your requests, append the query string key/value of: **noIdLink=1** to your request URI
 @odata.editLink|Denotes if the record can be modified by the user making the request.
-Same as @odata.id link
+Same as @odata.id link.
+To remove this property from your requests, append the query string key/value of: **noEditLink=1** to your request URI

 ## Record Limits
 > Example response with pagination link